Aircoookie/WLED-Docs/docs/interfaces/json-ir/json_infrared.md

 !!! info "Version Info"
-    Since v0.13.0, infrared control for any IR remote compatible with your IR reciever with JSON remote.
+    Since v0.13.0, infrared control for any IR remote compatible with your IR receiver with JSON remote.

 A dedicated infrared receiver module is required.
 (KY-022 or TSOP38238 are confirmed to work and inexpensive)